7 Myths of Interview & Interrogation

 The belief that the truth will emerge quickly during an interview is a common myth in investigative interviewing.
 This belief can lead to a rush to judgment, with interviewers prematurely concluding the investigation based on incomplete or inaccurate information.

 However, research has shown that people may withhold information for various reasons, such as fear, embarrassment, or a desire to protect others.
-This means that the truth may not emerge immediately, but rather over the course of several interviews (Snook et al., 2010).
+This means that the truth may not emerge immediately, but rather over the course of several interviews (Snook et al., 2010) and additional investigative activities.

 References